Lujaina-E/COVID-19-Vaccine-Predictions/README.md

 ## What I learned
 Planning out the project beforehand, especially when regression is involved, is very helpful because I won't know what kind of data I'm be exposed to.
 I also learned the details of how to interpret the data that I'm using, and the slope of the line of best fit.
 This was especially apparent because I had to be able to isolate the x-values of the intersection point of different lines to be able to decide what demographic the program should suggest increased exposure to the vaccine for.

+## Features for the Future
+- Pulling live data from the AHS website